wp-plugins/csv-2-post/readme.txt

 * Database updating improved using wordpress functions now
 * More affiliate links added to Main Page

+= 0.5 =
+* Ratio/Visitor field replaced with drop down menu and limit of 3
+* More "post parts" added aimed at accomodating book data i.e. Author and publisher added
+* Database upate script changed again, version 0.4. does not do database update however it is not crucial at this time

 == Arbitrary section ==

 Please email wordpress@webtechglobal.co.uk with any questions regarding this plugin.